-Iran, as one of the most ancient civilizations of the world, and the land of many tribes so different in culture, lifestyle, and tradition has enjoyed a wide variety of handicrafts during the history.
+Iran, as one of the most ancient civilizations of the world, and the land of many tribes so different in culture, lifestyle, and tradition has enjoyed a wide variety of handicrafts during history.
 Persian handicrafts, each narrating the stories of the culturally diverse populations in different parts of vast Iran, are among the best souvenirs for the tours to Iran.

-Iranian weavings are well-known for their antiquity, elegance, durability and variety.
-The most famous one is Persian carpet.
+Iranian weavings are well-known for their antiquity, elegance, durability, and variety.
+The most famous one is the Persian carpet.
 It has been used as the covering for floors for thousands of years in Great Persia.
 Different geometrical shapes, medallions, tendrils, and figures of plants and animals woven with local materials specific to each area, inspired by the natural environment, remind people of colorful Persian gardens; full of flowers and birds.
 Persian rugs woven by nomads are different in style and design.
-The most prominent nomad rugs include Gabbeh, Kilim and Jajim.
+The most prominent nomad rugs include Gabbeh, Kilim, and Jajim.

 Persian tilework is one of the spectacular Iranian art crafts.
 In the past, Isfahan and Tabriz were two main centers of Iranian mosaic.
 Golestan Palace in Tehran is another outstanding example of Persian tilework for the tours to Iran.

 Miniature rose up in Iran in the 13th century and continues to this day.
 It is a very detailed usually small painting that requires great skill and proficiency, and an extremely small brush to paint such intricate elaborate artwork.
-The best example of modern Persian miniature is Frshchian’s.
+The best example of a modern Persian miniature is Frshchian’s.

 Persian calligraphy has several styles.
-Calligraphic embellishments have had a main role in Iranian pottery, metalwork, and historical buildings.
-Calligraphy reached its peak in illuminations of Quran, Shahnameh, Divan-e Hafez, and other well-known Iranian literature.
+Calligraphic embellishments have had the main role in Iranian pottery, metalwork, and historical buildings.
+Calligraphy reached its peak in illuminations of the Quran, Shahnameh, Divan-e Hafez, and other well-known Iranian literature.
 Nastaliq is the most popular Persian calligraphy style, known as “Bride of the calligraphy scripts”.